OneSignal/react-native-onesignal/README.md

         ...
         return Arrays.<ReactPackage>asList(
                 new MainReactPackage(),
-                new ReactNativeOneSignalPackage(this) // Add this line
+                new ReactNativeOneSignalPackage() // Add this line
         );
     }
   ......